kevlingo/roster-copilot/docs/Architecture.md

 ## Technical Summary

-Roster Copilot, for its Proof-of-Concept (PoC) stage, will be developed as a web-based application utilizing a full-stack Next.js framework (TypeScript, Node.js) to ensure rapid development for a one-month hackathon.
-The core innovation is its AI Copilot, powered by Google Gemini AI, which will provide personalized user onboarding (via archetypes and a learning profile), "Draft Day Co-Pilot" assistance, and "In-Season Strategic Guidance" (through a weekly digest and critical alerts), all with preference-driven explanations.
-The frontend will be built with React (via Next.js) and styled using Tailwind CSS with DaisyUI to achieve a modern, clean, and responsive user interface that "pops," particularly for new fantasy football players.
-For the PoC, all NFL-related data (player stats, scores, news) will be static/synthetic, accessed via a provider model designed for future live data integration, with basic persistence for user profiles managed by a local SQLite database.
-Emails (verification, password reset) will be handled via Resend.
-The application will be deployed on Netlify.
-The architecture prioritizes demonstrating the AI Copilot's unique value and ease of use, aligning with the primary goal of making fantasy football more accessible and strategically rewarding.
+Roster Copilot is developed as a web-based application utilizing a full-stack Next.js framework (TypeScript, Node.js) for rapid development within a one-month hackathon timeline.
+The core innovation is its AI Copilot, powered by Google Gemini AI, providing personalized user onboarding through conversational archetype discovery, real-time "Draft Day Co-Pilot" assistance, and intelligent "In-Season Strategic Guidance" via weekly digests and critical alerts, all with preference-driven explanations adapted to user expertise levels.

+The frontend leverages React (via Next.js) styled with Tailwind CSS and DaisyUI to achieve a modern, clean, responsive interface that "pops" for users of all experience levels.
+The architecture employs a provider model for data access, using static/synthetic NFL data for the PoC while maintaining extensibility for future live data integration.
+User profiles and preferences are persisted in SQLite, with transactional emails handled via Resend.
+The application deploys on Netlify as serverless functions, prioritizing demonstration of the AI Copilot's unique value in making fantasy football more accessible and strategically rewarding.

 ## High-Level Overview

-Roster Copilot, for its Proof-of-Concept (PoC) deployment, will be architected as an **Integrated Full-Stack Web Application** utilizing the Next.js framework.
-Next.js will serve both the frontend user interface (React components) and the backend API routes (as serverless functions when deployed on Netlify).
-This approach prioritizes development speed and a unified codebase for the hackathon.
+Roster Copilot is architected as an **Integrated Full-Stack Web Application** utilizing the Next.js framework.
+This architectural style reflects the decision made in the PRD for rapid development within the hackathon timeline.
+Next.js serves both the frontend user interface (React components) and backend API routes (as serverless functions when deployed on Netlify), prioritizing development speed and unified codebase management.

-The application will reside in a **single Git repository**, simplifying version control and deployment for the PoC.
+The repository structure follows a **Monorepo** approach, housing the entire application in a single Git repository to simplify version control and deployment for the PoC.

-The primary user interaction and data flow is conceptualized as follows:
+The primary user interaction and data flow operates as follows:
-1. A **User** interacts with the Roster Copilot frontend via a web browser.
+1. A **User** interacts with the Roster Copilot frontend via web browser
-2. User actions (e.g., onboarding choices, draft picks, requests for advice) are sent to **Next.js API Routes**.
+2. User actions (onboarding choices, draft picks, AI advice requests) are sent to **Next.js API Routes**
-3. These API routes handle business logic, interact with a local **SQLite database** (for User Profile data persistence in the PoC), access **Static NFL Data files** (for game/player information, which will also be loaded into SQLite), make calls to the external **Google Gemini AI Service** for generating personalized insights and explanations, and interact with **Resend** for transactional emails.
+3. API routes orchestrate business logic, interact with **SQLite database** for User Profile persistence, access **Static NFL Data** (loaded into SQLite), invoke **Google Gemini AI Service** for personalized insights, and utilize **Resend** for transactional emails
-4. The API routes then return processed information or AI-generated advice to the Next.js frontend, which presents it to the user through the AI Copilot interface elements (panel, digest, alerts).
+4. API routes return processed information or AI-generated advice to the frontend, presented through AI Copilot interface elements (panel, digest, alerts)

 Below is a simplified System Context diagram illustrating these interactions: